webmachinelearning/webnn-native/node/examples/electron/semantic_segmentation/README.md

-# An Electron.js example of Image Classification using webnn-native
+# An Electron.js example of Semantic Segmentation using webnn-native

 ### Install